 After completion of the equine surgery residency, Dr. Fabio joined a Postdoctoral Research Fellowship program at UC Davis.
 During a prolific couple of years, he published work in the areas of stem cell regeneration for wound healing and neurological diseases, gastrointestinal surgery, treatment of orthopedic infections, novel prosthesis for tie-back surgery (laryngoplasty), as well as identification of biomarkers for foot disease.
 See publications

 His clinical interests include orthopedic and soft tissue surgery, lameness, diagnostic imaging and regenerative medicine.
 He gains satisfaction in helping alleviate the discomfort of horses and enabling these athletes to return to peak performance.

-Dr. Aristi speaks English, Spanish, and Portuguese.
-In his spare time, he enjoys traveling, woodworking, biking, and reading about the latest advancements in new technological gadgets.
+Dr. Fabio speaks English, Spanish, and Portuguese.
+In his spare time, he enjoys traveling, cooking, woodworking, biking, and reading about the latest advancements in new technological gadgets.